 2. Excess Processing/ Inappropriate Processing

-Repairing, remanufacturing, and over processing are examples of inappropriate processing waste, such as excessive reports, re-entering data or duplicate existing data, use of unnecessary procedures or equipment, as well as human errors.
+Repairing, remanufacturing, and over processing are examples of inappropriate processing waste, as well as excessive reports, re-entering data or duplicate existing data, use of unnecessary procedures or equipment and human errors.
 Companies often perform more work than what would be required for the creation of the product, service or process demanded by customers.

 Lean order processing is also easy to implement thanks to the Modula WMS software that can be directly connected to the local ERP offering full traceability and real time inventory, preventing duplicate data and eliminating excessive reporting.